raphamorim/MapJs/README.md

 ###How can I contribute to project?

-Feel free to create any feature, but following this steps:
+Don't be shy, feel free to create any feature, but following this steps:

 1. Fork this project
 2. Create your feature branch: `git checkout -b my-new-feature`